- Take Action

 Sharing the truth about history has the power to influence community attitudes, discourse, and policy choices.

-In addition to constructing a memorial at Bellwood Quarry, this project includes several outcomes:
+In addition to constructing a memorial at Bellwood Quarry, this project envisions several goals: